Monthly Tech-Tip from Tony Hansen SignUp

 Details

 This is a very large industry worldwide, second only to ceramic tile in clay and energy use.
-The knowledge of how to make sanitaryware can be found on every industrial continent.
-Although a lot of it is made in China (e.g. Chaozhou is a small city in Southern China that has hundreds of sanitary ware factories) many other countries have very highly developed processes and innovative products (we are impressed by many in the Middle East).
+The knowledge of how to make sanitaryware can be found on every industrial continent, especially Asia.
+Chaozhou, China has hundreds of sanitary ware factories and Morbi, India has 300.
+However many other countries have very highly developed processes and innovative products (e.g. the Middle East, Italy, Germany and Spain).

 Related Information